 Interacting with Junior

-That troubling thought occurred to us again the other night when we hit upon a channel that was airing “Alvin and the Chipmunks, the Squeakquel.”
+That troubling thought occurred to us one night when we hit upon a channel that was airing “Alvin and the Chipmunks, the Squeakquel.”
 Not for the first time we thought there must be divine intent in roadkill.

 Those chipmunks deserved a good tire.

-But, alas, some studio – somewhere – is being paid a residual as Alvin and his fellow rodents eat up some time on a channel that only bored editorial writers watch.
+But, alas, some studio — somewhere — was being paid a residual as Alvin and his fellow rodents ate up some time on a channel that only bored editorial writers watch.

 Your children would be better off chewing on the edge of a Little Golden Book.

 We worry sometimes that television has become a babysitter.
 “We’ll let Junior watch ‘Alvin and the Chipmunks: The Squeakquel’ — it will teach him compassion.”
 Then Mom and Dad head for the lanai for a glass of wine.

 Other folks are now inclined to let their phone or tablet act as a teaching babysitter.
 There are certainly millions more websites than television channels.
 Surely, one of them will catch Junior’s interest and teach him important things at the same time.
 Well, maybe — maybe not.
 Certainly, there are some websites we’d hate to have Junior happen upon.
 Some lessons should not be learned until one is an adult — if at all.

 We’d suggest there is a better way to instruct Junior than with TVs or mobile devices.
 Every night, read him (or her) a chapter from “Winnie the Pooh.”
 When you finish that, each night read a chapter from “The House at Pooh Corner.”

 These old books by A. A. Milne will indeed teach Junior about compassion — and what being a friend means.